 15th District Court – Judge James Fallon

 59th District Court – Judge Rayburn “Rim” Nall

 397th District Court – Judge Brian Gary

 Each judge has a Coordinator behind the courtroom.
 Security or permitted access only.

 The Courts offer staggered settings throughout the day to minimize wait time, which is appreciated.

 There are two District Courts in Rockwall County.
-These district courts are general jurisdiction courts that hear civil, criminal and family law matters.
+These district courts are of General Jurisdiction and they hear civil, criminal and Family Law matters.
 Judge Hall has been on the bench for many years.
 Judge Rakow’s court was created more recently.
-Each judge has a Coordinator.
+Each judge has a Court Coordinator.

 382nd District Court – District Judge Brett Hall

 439th District Court – District Judge David Rakow